Crime required for impeachment? Not so, say legal experts

 “This is a way in which history is weaponized and distorted in order to give these kinds of arguments heft,” said Rachel Shelden, a Penn State University history professor and Civil War-era expert.
 “It’s a way of trying to promote an understanding of the Johnson impeachment that is false, based on what historians now believe.”

 At issue is the Constitution’s standard for impeachment: “treason, bribery, or other high crimes and misdemeanors.”
-Over the centuries, the threshold has been understood to encompass actual crimes — judges have been impeached for soliciting bribes and sex abuse, among other offenses — but also noncriminal misconduct such as being drunk on the bench or favoritism in the appointment of bankruptcy receivers.
+Over the centuries, the threshold has been understood to encompass actual crimes — judges have been impeached for sex abuse and soliciting bribes, among other offenses — but also noncriminal misconduct such as being drunk on the bench or favoritism in the appointment of bankruptcy receivers.

+Johnson was impeached over accusations that he violated the Tenure of Office Act, which barred presidents from firing certain officials without Senate approval, over his removal of War Secretary Edwin Stanton.

-“There can be no crime, there can be no misdemeanor without a law, written or unwritten express or implied,” said Curtis, a former Supreme Court Justice who served as Johnson’s principal attorney.
+“There can be no crime, there can be no misdemeanor without a law, written or unwritten, express or implied,” said Curtis, a former Supreme Court Justice.
 “There must be some law; otherwise there is no crime.
 My interpretation of it is that the language ‘high crimes and misdemeanors’ means ‘offenses against the laws of the United States.’”

 Dershowitz, who is expected to make a constitutional presentation to the Senate within days, said Sunday on CNN’s “State of the Union” that he would paraphrase Curtis’s argument that “the framers intended for impeachable conduct only to be criminal-like conduct or conduct that is prohibited by the criminal law.”